RavensbourneWebMedia/Digital_Advertising/projects/union-hack/README.md

 ##Choosing a brief

 For this project it is recommended that you respond to one of the 16 D&AD New Blood Briefs but you are also welcome to respond to a brief that you have from an industry contact or write one yourself.

-If you would like to respond to a bespoke industry brief or write your own please work with your tutor to finalise your brief before the third session of the course.
-If not discussed in this time frame, please select one of the D&AD briefs below.
+If writing your own or using a bespoke brief, please finalise first with your tutor.

 ##D&AD New Blood Briefs